KevinJoven11/Optimization/README.md

 This repository include:

+## 1. Numerical Methods

+This is a guide to solve some differential equations using methods as Euler and RK4.

-## 1. Optimization base of sin funcion
+## 2. Optimization base of sin funcion

 The principal idea is to fit some point in terms of a sine function.

-## 2. Game theory saddlepoint
+## 3. Game theory saddlepoint

 This code is related with the game theory in which we want to stimate the saddlepoint in a certain game base a optimization technique.